Welcome to Skateparks for Dallas.org!

 St. Francis Skatepark at Lakeland Hills Park

 The original Dallas Skatepark.
 Let’s show it some love!
 These temporary metal ramps are worn and broken.
 Its time for an upgrade.
+The city has allocated funds from the 2024 Bond program to upgrade the skatepark to match the love the community has put into this park.

 after the skateparks are built, what next?